tambunjb/addybrew_bot/README.md

 👉 To test it directly, **just add `@addybrew_bot` to your Telegram group** and disable its privacy mode via [@BotFather](https://t.me/BotFather).
 The bot will store skincare product review messages and respond with ✅ confirmation.

+## 🚧 Current Limitations
+- 🗨️ **Single Chat Context Only**:
+  The bot currently only works with messages **contained within a single message**.
+It does not track or interpret intent spread across multiple sequential messages (i.e., no session or conversational memory yet).

 ---

 # 🧠 AddyBrew Bot – Skincare Review Insight Bot